 Karen Lang taught at the California Institute of Technology (Caltech) and the University of Southern California (tenure 2006) before coming to the University of Warwick in 2011.
-She has written widely on modern and contemporary art, philosophical aesthetics and the history of art history.
-Her reviews of books and exhibitions appear in Burlington Magazine, Oxford Art Journal and the TLS (Arts and Philosophy sections).
-While serving as editor-in-chief of The Art Bulletin, the leading peer-review journal of international art history (2010-2013), she conceived three new features: “Regarding Art History,” “Notes from the Field “ and “Interview.”
-She has been a scholar in residence at the Clark Art Institute (2001), the Getty Research Institute (2007-08) and the Ailsa Mellon Bruce Visiting Senior Fellow at the Center for Advanced Study in the Visual Arts, National Gallery of Art, Washington, DC (Summer 2016).
+She writes on modern and contemporary art, philosophical aesthetics and the history of art history.
+She reviews for Burlington Magazine and the TLS.
+While serving as editor-in-chief of The Art Bulletin, the leading peer-review journal of international art history (2010-2013), she launched three new features: “Regarding Art History,” “Notes from the Field “ and “Interview.”
+She has been scholar in residence at the Clark Art Institute (2001), the Getty Research Institute (2007-08) and the Ailsa Mellon Bruce Visiting Senior Fellow at the Center for Advanced Study in the Visual Arts, National Gallery of Art, Washington, DC (Summer 2016).
 In 2010, she was Leverhulme Visiting Professor in History of Art at the University of Warwick and in summer semester 2015, Rudolf Arnheim Visiting Professor at the Humboldt University, Berlin.
 Karen Lang is the recipient of a three-year Leverhulme Major Research Fellowship (2014-2017) for the book Philip Guston and the Allegory of Painting (under contract with Reaktion).
 She sits on the editorial boards of The Encyclopedia of Aesthetics (Oxford University Press) and Walter Benjamin Studies (Bloomsbury Press) and she has been appointed by the German Ministry for Education and Research to the Scientific Advisory Board (Deputy Vice Chair) of the international research group Bilderfahrzeuge: Warburg’s Legacy and the Future of Iconology (2013-2018).
 She is a member of the international jury of the Florence Biennale.

 Karen Lang is on the steering committee of the University of Warwick's Centre for Research in Philosophy, Literature and The Arts and she is a member of the department's 'Philosophy, Theory, Historiography' research cluster.